Home › Blog › How to Create User Documentation – Importance & Types

 While collaboration is a great strategy to get faster results, it can also create misalignment and confusion if each team member’s role and responsibilities are not well-defined.

 That’s where user documentation software like ProProfs Knowledge Base can help.
-Its granular user access controls let you assign roles and permissions to users and groups, helping them work in harmony with full clarity.
+Its granular user access controls let you assign roles and permissions to users and groups, allowing them to work in harmony with complete clarity.

-For example, based on the skill and experience level, you can allot the role of a contributor, editor, and administrator and help the entire team work as one family.
+For example, based on skill and experience level, you can take on the role of a contributor, editor, and administrator and help the entire team work as one family.

-4. Set Up a Structure That Looks Logical
+Set Up a Content Structure That Looks Logical

-Before your team gets down to creating content, you should have a simple and straightforward structure covering key categories and their subcategories.
+Before your team begins creating content, you should have a simple structure covering key categories and their subcategories.

-Being a comprehensive platform, user documentation should be structured well for customers to navigate to the desired page or article quickly.
-Without a structure, they will likely get lost in the information and come out empty-handed – a sheer waste of time and energy!
+As a comprehensive platform, user documentation should be structured well for customers to navigate to the desired page or article quickly.
+Without a structure, they will likely get lost in the information and come out empty-handed – wasting time and energy!

 A structure in place will help your team organize information in relevant sections and follow a logical hierarchy with topics that seamlessly flow one after the other.